casco-albert/ExportaAexcel/README.md

 # seed-calc
-Is simple WordPress plugin for calculate seed for sowing. developed by William Wright under contract from Balmasch Company
+Is simple WordPress plugin for calculate seed for sowing. developed by Alberto Casco under contract from Balmasch Company

 ## simple login of the plugin is:
 Datos: